 You are on a contract hire deal

-Our GAP Insurance policy is called Contract Hire GAP insurance (also known as Finance GAP) and is specifically designed for vehicles on Contract Hire and Personal Contract Hire agreements.
+Our GAP Insurance policy is called Hire and Lease GAP insurance (also known as Finance GAP) and is specifically designed for vehicles on Contract Hire and Personal Contract Hire agreements.

-A Contract Hire GAP policy pays the monetary difference between the amount owed on a finance agreement (i.e. the lease) and the market value at the time of the claim.
+A Hire and Lease GAP policy pays the monetary difference between the amount owed on a finance agreement (i.e. the lease) and the market value at the time of the claim.
 This leaves you with no liability to your old vehicle.

 GAP insurance is an optional product and is not legally required when you lease a vehicle with Nationwide Vehicle Contracts.
 Whether you choose to take out a GAP insurance policy is up to you however it is worth noting that you only have a limited amount of time to take out the policy.
-You must apply for a policy within 60 days of delivery of your vehicle.
+Please get in touch if you have any questions.

-Contract Hire GAP insurance may not be suitable if:
+Hire and Lease GAP insurance may not be suitable if:

-As with every type of finance product, it is important that you fully research the benefits and considerations before taking it out to ensure it is right for you.
-It is also important that you pay attention to the terms and conditions and other fine print as there are exceptions to the policy, and ask questions on anything you do not understand or need any clarification on.
+As with every type of finance product, it is important that you fully research the benefits, features and exclusions before taking it out to ensure it is right for you.
+It is also important that you ask questions on anything you do not understand or need any clarification on.

 GAP insurance might not cover you for as much as you’re expecting:

-Nationwide Vehicle Contracts can offer Contract Hire GAP insurance from as little as £199 for up to £10,000 worth of cover.
+Nationwide Vehicle Contracts can offer Hire and Lease GAP insurance from as little as £199 for up to £15,000 worth of cover.
 This premium price provides cover for the full term, is not annually renewable and includes Insurance Premium Tax.

-You can choose to pay for the GAP insurance premium as one lump sum or by 12 monthly direct debit installments.
+You can choose to pay for the GAP insurance premium as one lump sum or by 10 monthly direct debit instalments.
 If you wish to pay for the premium in full, this is payable by debit or credit card or by BACs payment.

 More details about Gap Insurance can be found on our GAP Insurance FAQ Page.